Flushing Items Down A Toilet

 Wet wipes are growing in popularity and many claim to be flushable.
 Are they safe to flush?
 Do they dissolve as they claim?
 The answer is no and yes.
 Technically, they should be safe to flush and they do actually dissolve.
 The problem is that they can take weeks and months to dissolve.
 If they are used constantly, the septic tank may not be able to keep up with the demand.
 The problem is compounded by the fact that wet wipes can cling to surfaces.
 If there are roots or other protrusions inside your septic system, then the wet wipe will stick.
 The best option is to not flush them in a toilet.

 - Anything Plastic - without going into more detail- I think we all know what we are referring to here!

 - Medications- while they will dissolve and not cause a clog, many medications kill bacteria.
 If the natural bacteria in the septic system is destroyed, you could experience a build-up of solids.

 - Any paper besides toilet paper.
 Napkins, paper towels, copy paper, etc. Toilet paper is designed to dissolve quickly.
 The others are not.
 They will clog your drain or slow down the breakdown of solids in your septic tank.

-- Anything that is not biodegradable.
-Thinks like band-aids and floss.
+- Anything that is not biodegradable, such as band-aids and floss.

 What If I Do Not Have a Septic Tank?

-Even without a septic tank, you could be releasing harmful chemicals into the environment.
+Even without a septic tank, you must be aware of what is flushed.
 Flushing wet wipes down your drain may clog up sewer systems.
 If the wipes reach a water treatment facility, as they often do, they cause major problems for the facilities.